spacetelescope/stwcs/doc/source/fits_conventions.rst

 obtain the reference files themselves anytime they want to reprocess the data.
 The size of these reference files (up to 200Mb) makes this an expensive requirement for the end user.
-The alternative would be to include the necessary specification of the distortion model in the header of the image itself, as long as it can be done in a manner that does not dramatically increase the size of the image itself.
+The alternative would be to include the necessary specification of the distortion model in the header of the science image itself, as long as it can be done in a manner that does not dramatically increase the size of the FITS file.
 For reference, a typical calibrated ACS/WFC image requires a 168Mb file.
 Thus, we needed an alternative to separate reference files which can be implemented in a very efficient manner within the image's FITS headers.